 ‘How do I find out if a job is legitimate?’

 Unfortunately, the Internet also has an abundance of remote employment scams that you won’t want to fall victim to.

-We can’t list all the dodgy VA jobs that exist out there, but what we CAN do for you is teach you how to identify and avoid VA job scams.
+We can’t list all the dodgy VA jobs out there, but what we CAN do is teach you how to identify and avoid VA job scams.